-- GPU-enabled Milvus supports GPU acceleration for searching and index building: It supports searching and index building at the same time to improve query efficiency, and hence is applicable to dynamic datasets.
+- GPU-enabled Milvus supports GPU acceleration for searching and index building: You can use CPU for searching and GPU for index building at the same time to improve query efficiency.

 If your GPU supports CUDA, then you can install GPU-enabled Milvus to achieve much higher search performance in large-scale datasets.

 Before joining our developer community, please take some time reading our code contribution guidelines.